Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 • Lacks some device management features seen in competitor products

-Price: NetSpot has the following pricing versions – Free, Home ($49.00), PRO & Enterprise (starts at $149.00).
+NetSpot has the following pricing versions – Free, Home ($49.00), PRO & Enterprise (starts at $149.00).
 NetSpot also offers two versions of the tool through the App Store with a difference in price and features.
 The Scanner ($7.99) and Reporter $39.99.

-Download: NetSpot free edition and start surveying your Wifi networks.
+Download NetSpot free edition and start surveying your Wifi networks.

 4. VisiWave Site Survey